jgndev/jgndev/README.md

 ## 👨‍🚀 About:

-Building Software that solves interesting problems is my dream job.
+Building software that solves interesting problems is my dream job.

 I love to learn something new and build cool things.
 I'm currently focused on Data Structures and Algothrims, .NET, and exploring Design & UI/UX.